adlnet/xAPI-Spec/xAPI.md

 * MUST include exactly one (1) inverse functional identifier;
 * MAY include a 'member' property listing constituent Agents;
-* MUST NOT contain Group objects in the 'member' property.
+* MUST NOT contain Group objects in the 'member' property;
 * SHOULD NOT use inverse functional identifiers that are also used for any Agents.

 The table below lists all properties of an identified Group, other than the inverse functional identifiers (see <a href="#inversefunctional"> 4.1.2.3 Inverse functional Identifier</a>).

 <table border ="1">